Grab Launches Peer-to-Peer Fund Transfer in GrabPay Mobile Wallet in Singapore

 Grab’s iOS users can start using the P2P fund transfer feature today, with Android users to follow after September 4.

-Grab serves nearly 3 million customers every day.
+Grab serves nearly 3 million consumers every day.
 By leveraging the large user base who use Grab every day to pay for transactions, Grab aims to make GrabPay the #1 universal mobile payments solution in Southeast Asia.
 The usage of GrabPay Credits has grown 80% month-on-month since its launch in November 2016.
 Grab also added more than 150 merchants into GrabRewards, Southeast Asia’s largest loyalty programme, this month.

 Grab is by far the #1 on-demand transportation platform in Southeast Asia with a market share of 95% in third-party taxi-hailing and 72% in private vehicle hailing.
 According to TNS, a global market research firm, Grab is the brand that is used most often in Singapore, Indonesia, Philippines, Malaysia, Thailand and Vietnam, compared to other ride-hailing apps and taxi booking apps.
 In Singapore, more than half of consumers surveyed use Grab’s services most often compared to other third-party transport booking apps.